Parachute (video game)

-Parachute (aka Von Himmel durch die Hoelle) is a video game released in 1983 by Homevision for the Atari 2600.
-The game puts the player in the role of parachutist who is falling gently from the sky.
+Parachute (aka Von Himmel durch die Hoelle) is an action video game for the Atari 2600 released in 1983 by Homevision.
+The game puts the player in the role of parachutist falling gently from the sky.

 In order to land safely, the player must evade aeroplanes, helicopters, birds and hot-air balloons.
 After successfully navigating several screens that progressively increase in speed, the parachutist finally emerges near ground level.
 In order to achieve a safe landing, the player must simultaneously avoid touching the pacing guard at the bottom while positioning the parachuter on the ground.
 A higher point bonus is awarded if the parachuter lands near the center of the screen.
 After landing, the game begins again at an increased difficulty level.

-Parachute is one of a few Atari 2600 games to employ in-game background music.
+Parachute is one of a few Atari 2600 games with in-game background music.
 The main theme loops throughout the game while occasionally changing pitch.